‘General Hospital’ Friday Flashback: It’s A Triple Carly Presence Along With A Glimpse Of Emily

 About a month ago, ABC decided to start running encore episodes every Friday while production remains halted.
-Each throwback show incorporates a special introduction by a current cast member and according to an Instagram post by Soap Opera Digest, actress Leslie Charleson is on deck for this one.
+Each throwback incorporates a special introduction by a current cast member, and according to an Instagram post by Soap Opera Digest, actress Leslie Charleson is on deck for this one.

 Leslie, who plays Monica Quartermaine, will spend time thinking about all of the loved ones she has lost.
 ABC Soaps in Depth notes that this will include some time thinking about her son AJ.